FarmBot-Docs/farmbot-genesis/v1.6/assembly/tracks.md

 description: "Documentation and assembly instructions for the FarmBot Genesis tracks"
 ---

 FarmBot's **tracks** allow the gantry to move precisely along the x-axis.
 They are designed to attach to a raised bed or similar [supporting infrastructure](supporting-infrastructure.md).
-Each track is composed of 1.5m long aluminum extrusions positioned end-to-end to form a total track length of 3m for Genesis models and 6m for Genesis <span class="fb-xl-sticker">XL</span>.
+Each track is composed of 1.5m long aluminum extrusions positioned end-to-end to form a total track length of 3m for Genesis models and 6m for Genesis (XL).

 ![Completed tracks](_images/completed_tracks.png)